What Happened at Miami Condo Building Collapse

 Recertification

 Campany did not immediately respond to a request for comment.
-She also leads Campany Roof Company, with the same address as JJI Supply.
+She also leads Campany Roof Company at the same address as JJI Supply.

-Nattel Construction, led by the late Reiber, built the condo building 40 years ago.
+Nattel Construction, led by the late Reiber, put up the condo building 40 years ago.

 The Champlain complex’s three towers include the 111-unit Champlain Towers North and 99-unit Champlain Towers East, also built in the 1980s, according to his obituary.
 Both are across Northeast 88th Street from the south tower.